janosh/elementari/readme.md

 </h4>

-`elementari` is a toolkit for building interactive web UIs for materials science: periodic tables, 3d crystal structures (molecules coming soon!), Bohr atoms, nuclei, heatmaps, scatter plots.
+`elementari` is a toolkit for building interactive web UIs for materials science: periodic tables, 3d crystal structures (and molecules, though needs some improvements!), Bohr atoms, nuclei, heatmaps, scatter plots.
 It's under active development and not yet ready for production use but we appreciate any feedback from beta testers! 🙏

 ![Screenshot of landing page](static/2023-02-13-landing-page.webp)